Second-Coming/second-coming/second.md

 (Larson and Larson, Diary of Charles L. Walker, p.731
 <http://rationalfaiths.com/even-fifty-six-years-wind-scene/> )

-In 1892, President Wilford Woodruff, counseled St. George members
-***that the dispensation "was to be cut short" with little time for preparation "before the coming of the Son of Man and the ushering in of the great millennium."*** When he dedicated the Salt Lake Temple in April 1893, he prophesied that the ***"Millennium is near at hand"*** and that the temple was to receive Christ at his return after the preparation and perfection of the Saints.
+1892, President Wilford Woodruff, counseled St. George members ***that the dispensation "was to be cut short" with little time for preparation "before the coming of the Son of Man and the ushering in of the great millennium."*** When he dedicated the Salt Lake Temple in April 1893, he prophesied that the ***"Millennium is near at hand"*** and that the temple was to receive Christ at his return after the preparation and perfection of the Saints.
 In 1894, he wrote his expectation that ***the day had arrived for angels to descend, "in their hands sharp Sides . . . sent forth to Visit the Earth... to poor [sic] out the Judgements of God upon the wicked and will Continue untill the scene is wound up."*** In 1897 he was still prophesying that ***"many in the flesh at the time would see the savior."***76

 76Woodruff, *Journal,* 9:133, 307; see also ibid., 9:300; Woodruff
 quoted in Walker, *Diary,* 2:742; Stuy, *Collected Discourses,* 3:275;